Traubert/FiNer-rules/finer-readme.md

 - `--no-tokenize`: Turn off automatic input tokenization; useful when tagging per-tokenized token-per-line input.
 - `--show-analyses`: Show lemmas, morphological tags and semantic tags in the output; these are diplayed in their respective tab-separated fields.
-- `--show-nested`: Show nested entities i.e. "names within names"; the nested entities' tags are displayed in their respective fields, e.g.
+- `--show-nested`: Show nested entities i.e. "names within names"

+The nested entities' tags are displayed in their respective fields, e.g.

     $ finnish-nertag --show-analyses <<< "Helsingin yliopisto"
     Helsingin	   <EnamexOrgEdu>  <EnamexLocPpl/>